-I met Jacqueline, who runs Eyre Therapy, at a local FSB networking event held at Manchester Airport a few moths ago.
+I met Jacqueline, who runs Eyre Therapy, at a local FSB networking event held at Manchester Airport a few months ago.
 It was nice to hear someone deliver their 30 second introduction to the room on something that has true value on a human level.
-For that reason, I decided it’d be good to have a 1-1 with Jacqueline to find out more and see if there was maybe some way I might be able to help her.
-So, when I started writing this blog, Jacqueline was one the very first people I contacted.
+For that reason, I decided it’d be good to have a 1-1 with Jacqueline and when I started writing this blog, Jacqueline was one the very first people I contacted.
 Talking with Jacqueline also taught me the value of moving outside of my web development and SEO consultant circles.

 For me, it’s all about our attitude, which is nicely summed up in my favourite quote….

 “You can’t change what is going on around you, until you change what’s going on within you.
 Change starts and ends with you”

 So here are my tips (in no particular order) on staying healthy whilst stuck at home on lockdown.

 Use nature to fill your senses with calm.
 Smell the flowers, when we do this the smell goes straight to our memory giving us an uplifting feeling.

 Listen to the birds singing, feel the grass beneath your bare feet – this gives an instant lift of well-being and grounds us back to nature.

 We can have so many distractions whilst working from home but the key is the take control of your day.